Quansight-Labs/ndindex/docs/indexing-guide/slices.md

   Chautauqua Park in Boulder, Colorado.
   ```

   Fencepost problems are a leading cause of off-by-one errors.
-Thinking about
+To think about
   slices in this way is to think about lists as separated by fenceposts, and
   is only begging for problems.
-This will especially be the case if you still
+This will especially be the case if you also
   find yourself otherwise thinking about indices as pointing to list elements
   themselves, rather than the divisions between them.
-And you will think of
+And of course you will
-  them this way, because that's what they actually are.
+  think of them this way, because that's what they actually are.

 Rather than trying to think about dividers between elements, it's much simpler
 to just think about the elements themselves, but being counted starting at 0.